astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 Any NFS volume can be used for this step as long as it has:

-* A directory for DAGS.
+* A directory for DAGs.
 * Read access for a user with GID `50000` and UID `50000`.

 While you can use any NFS volume for this step, we recommend the following NFS solutions for each cloud: